 As one might notice, all the resources except the one the scheduling is based on are unbalanced.
 Although, it is possible to devise a scheduling algorithm that equally balances the load over multiple resources, we find it unnecessary.
-The main reason for this is that in a real-time scenario there will be always one resource at a given time that is mainly responsible for the contention.
-Although, this resource might change over time due to the change of the arriving traffic to the FPs, it is simpler and more efficient to equip the scheduler with the ability to schedule the Tasks based on different resources, but base the scheduling on only one at a time, instead of all of them, including the ones below their saturated resource, we ensure that the saturated resource is used equally, which might result in unequal usage of the other resources, but as they are still below their saturation point, this unequal resource usage will not cause any performance drop for any of the FPs.
+The main reason for this is, that in a real-time scenario there will be always one resource at a given time that is mainly responsible for the contention.
+Although, this resource might change over time due to the change of the arriving traffic to the FPs, it is simpler and more efficient to equip the scheduler with the ability to schedule the Tasks based on different resources, but base the scheduling on only one at a time, instead of all of them, including the ones below their saturation point.
+That is, in an overload scenario if we schedule and fair-share the saturated resource, we ensure that the saturated resource is used equally, which might result in unequal usage of the other resources, but as they are still below their saturation point, this unequal resource usage will not cause any performance drop for any of the FPs.